pkalivas/radiate/docs/source/engine/index.md

 ## Epochs

 Each epoch represents a single generation in the evolutionary process.
-An epoch contains information related not only the current generation, but also the engine's state at that point in time.
+An epoch contains information related not only to the current generation, but also the engine's state at that point in time.
 This is the primary output of the engine, and it can be used to track progress, visualize results, or make decisions based on the evolutionary process.

 ### Single-Objective Epoch